vs-ude/fyr-www/content/language/10_datatypes.md

 var y uint8 = 1<<8
 ```

-In the above example `1<<64` is larger than uint64.
+In the above example `1<<64` is larger than `uint64`.
-This is ok, because the compiler evaluates `1<<64 -1`, determines that it fits into 64 bit and therefore generated no error.
+This is ok, because the compiler evaluates `1<<64 -1`, determines that the result fits into 64 bit and therefore generated no error.
 The value `1<<8` is too large for uint8, therefore the compiler will report an error.

 ## Strings and Runes